• Free shipping on all orders

 When to Use a Professional

-For the most part, you can get away with daily brushing—which is easy for most dog owners to perform.
-However, it is also essential that you devote some extra monthly grooming time to your dog.
-Their fur will need to be trimmed around their paws and ears, and their nails will need to be clipped.
+For the most part, you can get away with daily brushing, which is easy for most dog owners to perform.
+However, it is also essential that you devote extra monthly grooming time to your dog.
+Their fur must be trimmed around their paws and ears, and their nails will need to be clipped.

-Many owners perform these tasks themselves, and you absolutely can as well.
+Many owners perform these tasks themselves.
 Trimming an Australian Shepherd is pretty easy to learn, after all.
-With that said, many owners also choose to use a professional once monthly for this purpose.
+However, some use a professional once monthly for this purpose.
 If you don’t feel comfortable trimming your dog or don’t have the time, utilizing professional grooming can be quite helpful.

 Plus, professional groomers often have access to tools that the average dog owner doesn’t.
-In many cases, the mane of Australian Shepherds can be maintained with a monthly, professional grooming session—even if they aren’t brushed regularly between sessions.
-This fact is especially true if the dog is only shedding moderately.
+In many cases, the mane of Australian Shepherds can be maintained with a monthly, professional grooming session, even if they aren’t brushed regularly between sessions.

 Divider 5